 Decisions about washing and care become clearer

-This does not mean problems disappear magically; it means the system is no longer constantly disrupted by background noise.
+This does not mean problems disappear magically; it means the system is no longer constantly disrupted by background noise (The Science of Topical Ingredients).

 During nutrient-deficiency hair loss, scalp environment management should not be: